Global Health Conference Archives

 Global Health 3.0: The Role of Academic Institutions

-The global health symposium was held October 9 – 11, 2011 on UT Southwestern Medical Center's North Campus.
-The Program Committee featured a distinguished panel of global health experts from across the UT System campuses.
+Global Health 3.0: The Role of Academic Institutions took place October 9–11, 2011, on UT Southwestern Medical Center's North Campus.
+A distinguished panel of global health experts from across the UT System campuses made up the Program Committee.

-The course content was designed for faculty, administrators, trainees, and students especially physicians, scientists, allied health care professionals, public health professionals, nurses, employees of non-governmental organizations, non-profit foundations, grant organizations and others who have interest in learning about, championing, partnering, and advocating for the development of global health from an academic and service perspective.
+The course content was designed for faculty, administrators, trainees, and students especially physicians, scientists, allied health care professionals, public health professionals, nurses, employees of non-governmental organizations, non-profit foundations, and grant organization.
+Participants had an opportunity to learn about, champion, partner, and advocate for the development of global health from an academic and service perspective.
 Event Brochure

 Videos - Sunday, October 9, 2011